CopterExpress/clover/docs/en/aruco_map.md

 rosrun aruco_pose genmap.py 0.33 2 4 1 1 0 > ~/catkin_ws/src/clever/aruco_pose/map/test_map.txt
 ```

+Additional information on the utility can be obtained using `-h` key: `rosrun aruco_pose genmap.py -h`.

 <!-- You can also use the [online map editor](arucogenmap.md) to create ArUco maps. -->

 ### Checking the map